 - Include at least one low GI food at every meal.

-- Snack on low GI foods and make sure they're on hand when you need them.
+- Snack on low GI foods and make sure they're available when you need them.
 Low GI snacks include vegetables with houmous, fruit and some nuts, such as cashews and peanuts.

 Diet and exercise have both been shown to be key to improving symptoms

-However, a growing body of research indicates that a low glycemic index (GI) diet is beneficial for women with PCOS by helping them achieve, and maintain, a healthy weight (3).
+A growing body of research indicates that a low glycemic index (GI) diet is beneficial (3).
 Many books have been published with useful information on diets for women with PCOS, including the 'PCOS Diet Book: How you can use the nutritional approach to deal with polycystic ovary syndrome' by Colette Harris and Theresa Chung, and 'The Low GI Guide to Managing PCOS' by Professor Jennie Brand Miller and Nadir Farid.
 The British Dietetic Association has also published a fact sheet on managing PCOS through diet and exercise, and they too recommend a low GI diet.

 What is a low GI diet?

-Carbohydrates seem to be revered by some and regarded as a shameful food!
-Let's get this myth straight.
+Carbohydrates seem to be revered by some but it’s important to know the facts to make informed decisions about dietary choices, especially because of the impact it can have on PCOS symptoms.
 We all need carbohydrates, proteins and fats: carbohydrates mainly for energy; protein which performs a range of vital functions such as producing hormones, body tissue maintenance and supporting our immune function; and fats (the healthy unsaturated type) to aid the absorption of some vitamins and insulate your body.

 All carbohydrates are broken down into glucose but different carbohydrates have different effects on our blood sugar levels.
 The glycemic index, GI, considers the quality of the carbohydrate.
 It ranks carbohydrate foods from 1 to 100 and categorises them as low, medium or high GI according to their immediate effect on blood sugar levels.
 The glycemic load (GL) is another measure, looking at both the quality and quantity of a carbohydrate, and ranks the amount of carbohydrate in a food serving.